phpMv/ubiquity/docs/contributing/contributing-shem.rst

 Submit your Patch
 -----------------

-Update the [Unrelease] part of the CHANGELOG file by integrating your changes into the appropriate parts:
+Update the [Unrelease] part of the `CHANGELOG.md <https://github.com/phpMv/ubiquity/blob/master/CHANGELOG.md#changelog>`_ file by integrating your changes into the appropriate parts:

 - Added
 - Changed
 - Removed